 One of the fundamental issues facing manufacturers is that established methods of detecting impurities (https://downloads.leica-microsystems.com/LIBS%20Module/Brochures/DM6_M_LIBS_Lithium-ion%20batteries_flyer_EN.pdf) in Li-Ion batteries are complex, time-consuming, and very difficult to integrate into the production line .

 The process normally used for quality control processes in industrial manufacturing environments is energy dispersive x-ray spectroscopy (EDS) using a scanning electron microscope (SEM).
-SEM-EDS often requires special sample preparation and transfer of the sample into a vacuum for observation and analysis – a time consuming and technically challenging process.
+SEM-EDS often requires special sample preparation and transfer of the sample into a vacuum for observation and analysis – a time-consuming and technically challenging process.

 Additionally, as it is a complex imaging method, SEM-EDS is very difficult to incorporate directly into the production line.
 This means samples need to be sent off of the line to be analyzed, taking hours or possibly even days before the results are available.

-Methods which are easier to incorporate into the production line, like x-ray fluorescence (XRF) and glow discharge optical emission spectrometry (GD-OES) have other disadvantages.
+Methods that are easier to incorporate into the production line, like x-ray fluorescence (XRF) and glow discharge optical emission spectrometry (GD-OES) have other disadvantages.
 XRF cannot detect accurately light elements like Li [8,9] and GD-OES often causes significant damage to the sample and can be difficult to use with insulating materials [9-11].

 New detection method makes results available in seconds

-The LIBS process (https://downloads.leica-microsystems.com/LIBS%20Module/Brochures/DM6_M_LIBS_Lithium-ion%20batteries_flyer_EN.pdf ) does not require a SEM, so many of the most time-consuming steps are eliminated from the process: e.g. no additional sample preparation is required before analysis.
+The LIBS process (https://downloads.leica-microsystems.com/LIBS%20Module/Brochures/DM6_M_LIBS_Lithium-ion%20batteries_flyer_EN.pdf ) does not require an SEM, so many of the most time-consuming steps are eliminated from the process: e.g. no additional sample preparation is required before analysis.
 Results are available in seconds, meaning analysis can be undertaken quickly as part of the quality control process, without needing to use laboratory support.

-The DM6 M LIBS system (https://www.leica-microsystems.com/products/light-microscopes/p/libs-module/ from Leica Microsystems (https://www.leica-microsystems.com/) was designed specifically for industrial applications like battery manufacturing to deliver faster results, when speed as well as accuracy are paramount for long-term success.
+The DM6 M LIBS system (https://www.leica-microsystems.com/products/light-microscopes/p/libs-module/ from Leica Microsystems (https://www.leica-microsystems.com/) was designed specifically for industrial applications like battery manufacturing to deliver faster results when speed, as well as accuracy, are paramount for long-term success.

 Don’t miss out on the future by staying with the accepted status quo

 Many industries have not embraced LIBS (https://www.leica-microsystems.com/science-lab/see-the-structure-with-microscopy-know-the-composition-with-laser-spectroscopy/) yet, perhaps because SEM-EDS, XRF, or GD-OES are the accepted status quo solutions.
-Indeed, in product development, quality control and failure analysis obtaining reliable results and achieving the desired product quality must always be the priority.
+Indeed, in product development, quality control, and failure analysis obtaining reliable results and achieving the desired product quality must always be the priority.